Ladies First: Mercury Founder Tjin Lee On The Importance Of Co-operation Over Competition

 She began to witness a change in mindsets when she saw women from small businesses tagging each other on Instagram.
 “It’s so important to remind each other that just because someone buys your earrings, it doesn’t mean she can’t buy this other brand’s necklace,” she says.
 It’s an attitude she hopes to foster in her younger women as well, through both the Young Women’s Leadership Connection mentorship programme—which pairs young women with female executives like herself for nine months of career guidance.
 “When I became a boss myself, I was determined to be an accessible one,” she says.
 Lee created a flat hierarchy and even sits at the centre of the room, what she calls the bull pit, preferring to be entrenched in her staff’s daily interactions rather than be a distant “school principal” figure.
 “I’m a big believer in young talent and reverse learning.
 There is so much to be gained by sharing, whatever your age and wherever you come from.”

 Instead of hosting a spectacular jubilee for Mercury’s 20th anniversary this year, Lee finds herself throwing her years of media experience into saving her industry, which has been one of the hardest hit during the pandemic.
 “I saw all these people complaining about [the lack of government stimulation] and I thought, ‘Why complain?
 Let’s do something about it.”
 Lee launched a social-media #SaveEventsSG campaign after this very interview.
 “I put out a petition last night and already have close to 2,000 signatures,” she says.
-“I got our events team to produce a video which I’ll roll out on social media and tag our prime minister.
-When he starts seeing himself mentioned in hundreds of posts, he’ll have to watch my damn video, whether he likes it or not.”
+“I got our events team to produce a video which I’ll roll out on social media and we'll tag our prime minister."

 Want to see more from Tatler Hong Kong?
 You can now download and read our full June issue for free.
 Simply click here to redeem your free issue.
 Please note, the free download is available from 4 June, 2020 and is valid until 30 June, 2020.